A truly incredible gluten free chocolate cake that is soft, tender and moist. You can mix the batter in one bowl and get perfect results every time.

 Usually, baking a cake calls for fussy steps like sifting the flour and creaming the butter.
 Keeping dry ingredients separate… and on and on.

 Not this cake!
-I adapted this cake from my chocolate cake recipe and it is the easiest cake I have ever made.
+I adapted this cake from my chocolate cake and cream cheese frosting recipe and it is the easiest cake I have ever made.
 Same goes for this gluten-free version.

 You don’t need an electric mixer but you can use one if you want.